arinco-crew-community/app-service-private-link/README.md

   --settings WEBSITE_VNET_ROUTE_ALL=1 WEBSITE_DNS_SERVER=168.63.129.16
 ```

-And to connect to our Azure SQL database we need to set the connection string
+And to connect to our Azure SQL database we need to set the connection string.

 ``` sh
 az webapp config connection-string set \